meg-i/omdb/README.md

 ## OMDB Website (React)

-Go to project directory: `cd film-app`
+Go to project directory: `cd omdb`

 Run the app in the development mode: `npm start`